greateidea/mockServer/README.md

 option: {
     port: number, // the server listening port, be invalid in createMiddleware and attachMock
-    searchPath: string, // the search path of response content, defaut './mock'
+    searchPath: string, // the search path of response content, default './mock'
     matchRegExp: RegExp, // the suffix of file export response content, default '.mock.js' }